 Viral enteric diseases: Notified hepatitis A cases have reduced steadily for several years, although foodborne outbreaks, sporadic travel-related cases and nationwide outbreaks among injecting drug users (IDU) are still reported.
-Norovirus infections cause large outbreaks in settings with frequent close contact between persons in ii Regulation EC No 999/2001 hospitals, schools, and community gatherings.
+Norovirus infections cause large outbreaks in settings with frequent close contact between persons in i Shiga-toxin producing Escherichia coli/Verocytotoxinogenic Escherichia coli ii Regulation EC No 999/2001 hospitals, schools, and community gatherings.
 New waves of norovirus infections occur throughout the year due to regular antigen shifts, high person-to-person transmission rates, and the capability of the virus to survive a long time in the environment.
 Norovirus has also a remarkable potential to cause foodborne outbreaks.